 In most organizations, access to effective HR support is now happening remotely, regardless of whether HR is in-house or provided by an outsourcing service.
 In fact, on-site HR presence is less significant in a business landscape that is evolving to embrace technology.

 HR Lessons from the pandemic

 As your organization settles into the new normal and begins to establish a framework for its future state, consider the lessons learned over the past few years.

 - Would your organization have benefited from an HR solution that was able to quickly scale to your needs during the shutdown orders?

 - Are you facing an uncertain budget, reallocating funds, and trying to keep costs predictable?

 - Was your HR team able to adapt quickly and provide adequate answers and support?

 - Were you prepared to cover HR activities or the loss of HR expertise when employees left or were laid off?

 - Could you benefit from an agile, technology-driven HR program that has adapted to the business ecosystem?

-Let’s face it, 2020 was tough!
+Let’s face it, the past few years have been tough!
 Vulnerabilities were exposed, and nearly every organization found itself scrambling to adapt.
-Now that the bulk of that may be behind us, it is time to look back on the lessons we’ve learned, uncover the gaps, and ensure HR programs are synced with our current business practices.
+Now as we work to move forward, it is time to look back on the lessons we’ve learned, address the gaps, and ensure HR programs are synced with our current business practices.
 Every business is unique.
-Some organizations may have the resources for an entirely internal HR team; a mixed approach may be appropriate for others.
+Some organizations may have the resources to bring on additional staff to maintain an entirely internal HR team.
+For others, a mixed approach may be appropriate where some HR functions are outsourced to help cover specific areas while internal HR team members focus on moving forward, stronger than before.
 Still, other organizations will thrive with a fully outsourced HR program.
 Regardless of your organization’s needs, now is the time to rethink HR!